majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 7. Go to API KEYS - COPY your PUBLIC TEST API KEY (the test key is all you will ever need if accepting in-person payments).
 8. Copy the key to the file:  nuxt.config.js in the Snipcart section (paste over existing key)

-### In Netlify:
+### In GitHub:

-4. Netlify Dashboard:
-- New site from Git - select forked repository - Deploy
-- Site Settings - change Site Name
-5. GitHub:
+1. Fork this repository
+2. Edit these files:
 - /components:
 - /about - change titles and text
 - /carousel - change images